chevah/geck/content/testing.rst

 .. contents::

-Writing automated tests is an important part of development.
+Writing automated tests is an important part of the development process.

 We write tests to:

 * help improve quality
 * help understand the product and its components
-* reduce risk and fears when doing bold changes into product structure
+* reduce risk and fears when doing bold changes in the product structure
 * make work easier and fun

 All tests should have the following characteristic: